osmosis-labs/docs/developing/dapps/get_started/cosmwasm-testnet.md

 You need some tokens named `OSMO`(`uosmo`) in your address to interact with the network.

-You must participate in the [Osmosis discode](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
-After gaining access to the testnet channel on the `#roles` channel of the discode, you can request a testnet token by sending the following message on the `#faucet` channel:
+You must participate in the [Osmosis discord](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
+After gaining access to the testnet channel on the `#roles` channel of the discord, you can request a testnet token by sending the following message on the `#faucet` channel:

 ```bash
 $request <address>